Charismatic people are natural leaders who can easily gather a following of ardent supporters and followers.

 We try to hide our emotions, to show ourselves stronger, smarter and better than we really think we are.

 So when someone can show himself (figuratively) naked in front of an audience it impresses us all.

-Dropping the mask is a sign of strength (read Mask of Masculinity), but it’s also a sign that we are possibly more emotional than rational.
+Dropping the mask can be a sign of strength, and it’s also a sign that we are possibly more emotional than rational.

 And again, it’s emotions that appeal us the strongest.